Juan Barrera

-Juan Ramón Barrera Pérez (born 2 May 1989) is a Nicaraguan professional footballer who plays as a midfielder for Liga Primera club Managua and captains the Nicaragua national team.
+Juan Ramón Barrera Pérez (born 2 May 1989) is a Nicaraguan professional footballer who plays as a midfielder for Liga Primera club Real Esteli and captains the Nicaragua national team.

 Club career

 Nicknamed el Iluminado, he started his professional career at Real Estelí, then had a couple of seasons at Walter Ferretti.
 In summer 2011 he moved abroad to play for Panamanian outfit Tauro for whom he would play 8 league matches.
 In February 2012, he rejoined Estelí from Tauro.

 In 2013, he became the second Nicaraguan footballer to play in a CONMEBOL First Division, when he was sent out on loan to Deportivo Petare of the Venezuelan Primera División for a six-month stint.
 He rejoined Estelí in summer 2013.